Bev Shipley: Personal life

 Shipley has lived in Middlesex County his entire life.
 His interest in agriculture stems from having taken over his family farm.
-A graduate of the Centralia College of Agricultural Technology, Shipley was elected as a councilor in Lobo Township in 1986 and as the Warden of Middlesex County in 1995.
+A graduate of the Centralia College of Agricultural Technology, Shipley was elected as a councillor in Lobo Township in 1986 and as the Warden of Middlesex County in 1995.
 He was also the mayor of Middlesex Centre for six years.

 Shipley is married to Barb Shipley (née: Stewart) and has three children, one girl and two boys.
 His father-in-law is Bill Stewart, former Minister of Agriculture for the province of Ontario (1961–1975).